The Amazing (Fifty State) Race: Covering the Entire U.S.A.

 The East Coast Extravaganza strikes again with a stop in Boston, Massachusetts, in March 2015.
 As with Connecticut (and Rhode Island and New Jersey below), my time in the Bay State was rather short.
 On a rainy afternoon, I only stopped long enough in Boston for a brief appearance at the Museum of Fine Arts, a slice of the good stuff at University House of Pizza, and a drive-by viewing of Paul Revere's house.

 Great Lakes State born and raised, and yet there are still corners of the Mitten that remain unexplored.
-The short list would include Pictured Rocks and Isle Royale in da U.P.
+The short list would include the Porcupine Mountains and Isle Royale in da U.P.

 Minnesota, eh?
 Yes, I visited there the first and only time so far when I was just 11 years old.
 Can you guess where we went?
 Why to Bloomington and the Mall of America, of course.
 Unfortunately, the most poignant memory from this family trip is losing my "blankie."
 I hope you admire my honesty.